-(i) Interest income and expense are recognised in profit or loss by using the effective interest method.
+- (e) Interest - Interest income and expense are recognised in profit or loss by using the effective (i) interest method.
 The "effective interest rate" is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial instruments to its gross carrying amount.